Terry-Magnus/Vendy/README.md

-# Vendy
+# Vendy Admin
-My MERN stack ecommerce store
+The Admin interface for my ecommerce store